Updated on 30 June 2021

 If we follow the guidance by keeping our plans local, coupled with protective actions such as remaining in small groups and only meeting outdoors, we can save lives.
 Doing this will also keep us on track towards society opening up fully, and regaining the rewards and joys we remember from before the pandemic.

-The next stage in the Roadmap for easing restrictions will come no earlier than 21 June.
+The next stage in the Roadmap for easing restrictions will come no earlier than the 19 July.

 People are rightfully feeling optimistic about the coming months and we have much to look forward to.
 We all want to get there and together we can, if we keep our focus on following the guidance and protecting ourselves and others throughout the different stages of the roadmap.